akaDestrocore/STM32_VIDEO_SURVEILLANCE/README.md

 - **Video recording:** System is recording 320x240 [*RIFF-AVI Motion JPEG*](https://learn.microsoft.com/en-us/windows/win32/directshow/avi-riff-file-reference) up to 3 frames per second.
 - **Storing cpatured video data on external USB drive:** Video file is being encoded on external video drive.
 Standart built-in FatFs library from CubeMX and HAL USB HOST driver is used for these purposes.
 - **Memory space management:** Stores up to **MAX_VIDEOS** amount of videos which in my case is **10**.
 Video recording time is bound to RTC so in this case each video is 1 minute long.
 May be adjusted according to your needs.
-- **System settings:** Allows administrator to enter system settings and modify some fingerprint database and password options.
-Also lets them change the alarm duration and doing hard reset of the MCU.

 ## Main Components

 * STM32F4 Discovery board